BDanalysis/SVSR/README.md

 --------
 5.1 gc_content

+It outputs a content file containing the GC content of each chromosome and mean GC content of genome.

 5.2 simulation

+It outputs the mutated gene sequence and the result files.

 5.3 reads generation

+It outputs the fastq file after reads generation.

 6.Platform
 ----------
-SVSR runs on a Linux system
+SVSR runs on a Linux system.